Best Halogen Headlight Bulbs of 2019: Improve Down-road Visibility!

 What to Look for in Headlights

 Headlights have a single functionality, to illuminate the road ahead of your car.
 Yet they vary greatly in types, the precision of light and other features.
-Typically, we use either LED, Xenon, or Halogen headlights.
-In this breakdown we are going to focus mainly on the best halogen headlight bulbs.
+Typically, there are three types of headlight bulbs, they are either LED, Xenon, or Halogen.
+In this breakdown we are going to focus mainly on the halogen headlight bulbs.

 When Do You Need To Replace Your Headlight Bulbs?